jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 Let us construct a global piecewise interpolation function such that:

 1. We do not impose exactness for derivatives.
-2. We get a piecewise polynomial construction of cubic interpolation polyn
+2. We get a piecewise polynomial construction of cubic interpolation polynomials which is exact and has continuous 1st and 2nd derivatives.

+This requires a *global setup*.

 ## Bézier curves